-- A fully charged, acceptable testing device with Bluebook already downloaded and exam setup complete.
-You may be provided one by your school. - A pen or pencil for scratch work.

-Though not required, consider bringing:

-- Snacks and drinks (which must be under your desk during testing). - An acceptable calculator for the Math section (if you prefer using a handheld calculator to using the embedded Desmos calculator in Bluebook).
-Please see satsuite. collegeboard.org/psat-8-9/whats-on-the-test/math/calculator-use for full list. - Extra batteries, a power cord, and backup calculator.
+- A fully charged, acceptable testing device with Bluebook already downloaded and exam setup complete. - A pen or pencil for scratch work. - A valid photo ID for check-in if testing as an Away Student.
+Though not required, consider bringing: - Snacks and drinks (which must be under your desk during testing). - An acceptable calculator for the Math section (if you prefer using a handheld calculator to using the embedded Desmos calculator in Bluebook).
+Please see PSAT 8/9 Calculator Use for more information. - Extra batteries, a power cord, and backup calculator.